 Chop all of the vegetables into a fine dice.
 Be sure to remove the seeds from the jalapeno.

-Cook the vegetables over medium-high heat in the olive oil for about 10 minutes, until softened.
+Cook the vegetables over medium-high heat in the olive oil for 10 minutes, until softened.

 Add the ground chicken, cumin, chili powder, paprika, and salt.